 Access Audit – The disability discrimination acts of 1995 and 2005 has made it illegal for a person to be discriminated against on the bases of their disability in many working environments.
 As a result of this, you may need to make certain amendments to the property in question so that it is accessible by various persons.
 The audit consists of a detailed inspection of the property, providing advice on what can be done to make it more accessible to those with disabilities where necessary.

-Normally used when selling or renting out a property, this report will take an in depth look at the condition of the property and give it an estimated valuation based on the size and condition of the property.
-The valuation is also dependant on the location of the property and its condition in comparison to similarly sized properties currently on the market.
-This is why it is important to take a look at similar properties currently on the market before deciding to sell, as property values may increase or decrease depending on current property value in your location.
+Normally used when selling or renting out a property, this report will take an in-depth look at the condition of the property and give it an estimated valuation based on the size and condition of the property.
+After that, the property can be listed on sites like https://floridahomeownersolutions.com/we-buy-florida-houses-for-cash/ or similar others to be sold at a good price.
+The valuation is also dependent on the location of the property and its condition in comparison to similarly sized properties currently on the market.
+This is why it is important to look at similar properties currently on the market before deciding to sell, as property values may increase or decrease depending on the current property value in your location.

 At the end of the day, obviously it all depends on what you are going to use the property in question for.
 If you are looking for a commercial property, a commercial building condition report or survey is ideal, along with a number of other reports.
 For a newer property, a HomeBuyer report is recommended, whereas older properties or properties of non-traditional construction would be better off with a residential building condition report.
 If you are unsure or you are having trouble discerning what type of report you may need, you can always request the assistance of a professional surveyor or conveyancer, who will happily help you.
 Good luck and happy property hunting!